-17.13.1 The Secretary shall have the power to grant or refuse study time.
+17.13.1 The Secretary has the power to grant or refuse study time.

-17.13.2 Where the Secretary approves the grant of study time, the grant shall be subject to:
+17.13.2 Where the Secretary approves the grant of study time, the grant is subject to:

 (i) The course being a course relevant to the Department and/or the public service; and

 (ii) The time being taken at the convenience of the Department.

 17.13.3 Study assistance of up to three hours per week may be granted on full pay to permanent or long-term temporary employees who are studying on a part-time basis.

 17.13.4 Approval of study assistance will be at Departmental convenience.
 Study assistance may be used for: